 The consultation for dentures might occur during a regular dental appointment at Dr. Gallardo’s Miami Beach office, or at a scheduled appointment to discuss tooth replacement options.
 At bi-annual check-ups, patients might undergo dental X-rays and receive a comprehensive oral exam, both of which are necessary to begin the discussion of dentures.

 Patients may be able to view previous denture patients’ results to get an idea of how they might look with their false teeth.
-The dental specialists will provide information on how to properly care for the dentures and a suggested oral hygiene routine, products necessary for care, foods to avoid, and how to keep any remaining teeth and the gums healthy.
+The dental specialists will provide information on how to properly care for the dentures and a suggested oral hygiene routine, products necessary for care, what can you eat with partial dentures, and how to keep any remaining teeth and the gums healthy.
 A proper fit can be achieved at home through expert guidance.

 Typically made of an acrylic base

-Conventional denture and partial denture placement require many of the same preparation steps and will be placed by the dentist during an office visit to Gallardo in the Miami area.
+Conventional denture and partial denture placement require many of the same preparation steps, and they will be placed by the dentist during an office visit to Gallardo in the Miami area.
 Typically made of an acrylic base, these artificial teeth may be secured into place on their own, or with a bonding material for a tighter grip.
-The dentist can make any adjustments as needed and will discuss home care including the best type of denture brush for nightly cleanings.
+The dentist can make any adjustments as needed and will discuss home care, including the best type of denture brush for nightly cleanings.

 Is There a Recovery Period after Getting Dentures?